I thought PiHole was kinda bad so I made my own

 I wanted network-wide ad blocking (and other known malicious domain blocking), which by now is arguably synonymous with PiHole.
 It’s fine for everyday users, you just buy a Raspberry Pi, run one command and you’re done.
 But I’m not an everyday user, so the amount of things it does and the amount of assumptions it makes aren’t a great fit for my use.

-• The installer “overtakes” the system it’s being installed into and heavily assumes it’s a Pi.
+- The installer “overtakes” the system it’s being installed into and heavily assumes it’s a Pi.
 Sure, yeah, the name has “Pi” in it but they’re officially supporting a bunch of others as well.

-• One is none and two is one.
+just to make sure it’s there, which will cause conflicts with literally any other network management system.
+Again, a terrible thing for it do on anything but a Pi. - One is none and two is one.
 DNS is built to be redundant, which in the case of local resolvers means running two of ‘em (it’s why all network configuration allow specifying two or more DNS resolvers).
 PiHole doesn’t have anything to support running two (or more) of them in parallel, so two of them side-by-side are entirely separated from one another.
 It’d be quite cool if the fancypants web interface could aggregate statistics from both of ‘em.

-• They make modifying the dnsmasq conf- wait, no, they call it “FTL”, which… eugh.
+conf- wait, no, they call it “FTL”, which… eugh. - They use their own fork of

-• They use their own fork of dnsmasq they call “FTL DNS” that lets them do blackholing more efficiently.
+they call “FTL DNS” that lets them do blackholing more efficiently.
 They also market it as being blazing fast, and damn I sure hope so.
-It’d be pretty terrible if they’d managed to make their “faster than light” fork of dnsmasq slower than dnsmasq itself, which is already pretty fucking fast to begin with.
+It’d be pretty terrible if they’d managed to make their “faster than light” fork ofdnsmasq

-• They make modifying the actual dnsmasq configuration awkward, which is to say they don’t really want you doing it at all.
+configuration awkward, which is to say they don’t really want you doing it at all.

 So I didn’t like PiHole for the short time I used it, so I thought I’d make my own.